DraconDev/SamAI/tasks.md

 - make the icons more tightly packet much like a phone screen,
   - this is pretty close but make icon even bigger
   - also folder icons should be big too
-    - folder icons should be much likker like the images
+    - folder icons should be much bigger like the images